 (…existing texts…)

 The non-AP HE STA shall, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field), 9.4.2.157.3 (Supported VHT-MCS and NSS Set field) and 9.4.2.247 (HE Capabilities element)) and operating mode (see 11.41 (Notification of operating mode changes) and 26.9 (Operating mode indication)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
-The STA switches to the multiple receive chain mode if it receives the Trigger frame addressed to it as defined above and switches back immediately after the frame exchange sequence ends (…existing texts…)
+The STA switches to the multiple receive chain mode if it receives the Trigger frame addressed to it as defined above and switches back immediately after the frame exchange sequence ends if the HE non-AP STA sets HE Dynamic SM Power Save Timeout Support subfield in the HE MAC Capabilities Information field to 0 or if the HE non-AP STA sets HE Dynamic SM Power Save Timeout Support subfield in the HE MAC Capabilities Information field to 1, and the HE non-AP STA has not received a HE SMPS Control frame with RA set to its MAC address or broadcast address from its associated AP.
+If an HE non-AP STA sets HE Dynamic SM Power Save Timeout Support subfield in the HE MAC Capabilities Information field to 1 and has succefully received an HE SMPS Control frame with RA set to its MAC address or broadcast address from its associated AP, the STA switches to the multiple receive chain mode if it responds to the Trigger frame addressed to it and shall wait for the timeout value as indicated in the SMPS Timeout subfield of the most recently received HE SMPS Control frame before switches back.(#24054)

+(…existing texts…)

 End of proposed changes.